MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 The Artemis lets you sneak hacking past defence drones.
-Bear this in mind for the flagship.
+Bear this in mind for the Flagship.

 ## Kestrel B